kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

 ## Define functions

-For this coding project, the payments module provides three functions:
+For this coding project, the `payments` module provides three functions:

 - `create-account` to allow the module administrator to create accounts.
-- `get-balance` to allow the module administrator and account owner to view account balance.
+- `get-balance` to allow the module administrator and account owner to view account balances.
 - `pay` to allow one account to pay another account.

 ### Define the create-account function